flutter/website/src/docs/development/tools/devtools/performance.md

 for low, medium, and high granularity are 1 / 50 μs, 1 / 250 μs, and 1 / 1000 μs,
 respectively.
 It is important to know the trade-offs of modifying this setting.

-A **higher granularity** profile will have a higher sampling rate, and therefore a finer-grained CPU profile with more samples.
-This may also have a performance impact on your app since the VM is being interrupted more often to collect samples.
+A **higher granularity** profile has a higher sampling rate, and therefore yields a fine-grained CPU profile with more samples.
+This may also impact performance of your app since the VM is being interrupted more often to collect samples.
-This will also cause the VM's CPU sample buffer to overflow more quickly.
-The VM has limited space with which it can store CPU sample information.
-At a higher sampling rate, this space will fill up and begin to overflow sooner than it would have if a lower sampling rate was used.
+This also causes the VM's CPU sample buffer to overflow more quickly.
+The VM has limited space where it can store CPU sample information.
+At a higher sampling rate, the space fills up and begins to overflow sooner than it would have if a lower sampling rate was used.
 This means that you may not have access to CPU samples from the beginning of the recorded profile.

-A **lower granularity** profile will have a lower sampling rate, and therefore will yield a coarse-grained CPU profile with fewer samples.
-However, this comes with a lighter performance impact on your app.
-The VM's sample buffer will also fill less quickly, so you will be able to see CPU samples for a longer period of app run time.
-This means you will have a better chance of viewing CPU samples from the beginning of the recorded profile.
+A **lower granularity** profile has a lower sampling rate, and therefore yields a coarse-grained CPU profile with fewer samples.
+However, this impacts your app's performance less.
+The VM's sample buffer also fills more slowly, so you can see CPU samples for a longer period of app run time.
+This means that you have a better chance of viewing CPU samples from the beginning of the recorded profile.

 ### Flame chart